-The UPSC conducts the Civil Services Exam annually in order to recruit candidates for the Central and All India Services such as the Indian Administrative Service, Indian Foreign Service, Indian Revenue Service, Indian Forest Service etc. The UPSC exam is taken by lakhs of aspirants every year, while only about a thousand are recruited.
-Therefore, the examination is popularly termed as the “Mother of all the Examinations”.
-Read on to know and understand the UPSC Exam Details:
+The Union Public Service Commission conducts the Civil Services Examination annually to recruit candidates for the All India Services such as Indian Administrative Service, Indian Foreign Service, Indian Revenue Service, Indian Forest Service, etc. as well as Group B Services like the Delhi, Andaman & Nicobar Islands Civil Services, etc. The UPSC Exam is taken by lakhs of aspirants every year while the vacancies range from between 300 to 1200 recruitments.
+Due to the tough competition and the general difficulty level of the exam, it is termed as the “Mother of All Examinations”.
+In this article, we will cover in brief the UPSC Exam Details.

-The UPSC recruitment for the central and the All India Services takes place annually.
-The notification for the examination that gives details regarding the UPSC exam eligibility, UPSC exam date, UPSC last date for application etc. is released by the Commission in the month of February.
-The exam would be conducted in three levels:
+UPSC Recruitment for the All India Services and Foreign Service takes place annually.
+The notification for the examination that gives details regarding the UPSC Exam Eligibility, UPSC Exam Date and UPSC Last Date for application is published in the month of February.
+The exam is conducted in three stages:

 - Preliminary Examination

 A candidate needs to clear all three stages in one go to be eligible to get into the civil services.
 The services are allotted as per the candidates’ preferences considering their rank in the final merit list prepared by adding the candidates’ scores in the Civil Services Mains and Personality Test.